YC937/WeatherDashboard6/README.md

 ## Description

 The goal of this project is to learn how to use server-side APIs.
-Data should be pulled from the Weather API by using the 'fetch' and 'then' methods in JS and add it to the page.
+Data should be pulled from the Weather API by using the fetch function in JS and add it to the page.

 Screenshots of webpage: